abhatta1234/abhatta1234.github.io/_pages/publications.md

 classes: wide
 ---

-I've reformatted your publication list with **<u>A. Bhatta</u>** in bold and underlined, and numbered in reverse chronological order (most recent with highest numbers):

 ## 2025
 [16] **<u>A. Bhatta</u>**, M. Dhakal, M. C. King, and K. W. Bowyer.
 Are you In or Out (of gallery)?
 Wisdom from the Same-Identity Crowd.
 2025.
 In Review @ ICCV 25